Hishamulhakeem/AI-Resume-Matcher/README.md

 AI Resume Matcher is a Flask-based web application that uses machine learning to classify resumes into different job categories based on their content.
 It processes PDF resumes, extracts text, and predicts the top 3 most relevant job categories.

-⭕ Note: The app.py and index.html files were generated using ChatGPT and then used in this project.

 🚀 Features

 🏗 Upload a PDF resume and get job category predictions.